1899–1900 peasant unrest in Bulgaria: Direct causes

 The government's decision to remove elected officials who supported peasant interests further fueled discontent.
-In late 1899, the Liberal Party abolished all village municipal councils.
+In late 1899, the ruling Liberal Party abolished all village municipal councils.
 Until new elections could be organized, temporary mayors appointed by district administrators were installed.
 These temporary appointees were subsequently nominated as the government's candidates in the ensuing elections.
 In cases where they failed to secure their positions, the elections were nullified, prompting the scheduling of new ones.
 Consequently, by the beginning of March 1900, nearly all municipalities in northeastern Bulgaria had government-supported mayors.

 The period of unrest coincided with the establishment of the Agrarian Union in December 1899, with protests being most prevalent and violent in areas where the Union held significant organizational strength, more specifically northeastern Bulgaria.
 The relatively subdued intensity of protests in southern Bulgaria can be attributed to its less developed agricultural sector, which made the tithe a more palatable alternative to the land tax.
 However, violent demonstrations did occur in Haskovo Province (in Eastern Rumelia), which was particularly affected by the severe drought of 1899.